alejandroSaura/octet/README.md

 # Octet XML scene importer

-This project aims to load complete scenes into the Octet framework designed with external tools like Unity3D (http://unity3d.com/).
+This project aims to load complete scenes into the Octet framework designed with external tools.
+You can find my exporter for Unity3D (http://unity3d.com/) in this project repository: https://github.com/alejandroSaura/LevelDesignerXML.

 This loader offers solutions to some compatibility problems between softwares:

 - solves the position and rotation differences due to alternative coordinate systems (right hand/left hand).